 What are the bathrooms like where you work?
 And could they be an indicator of the future success of your company?

-Years ago, I told the story of a Wall St. stock analyst who liked to visit the companies he invested his clients' money in.
+Years ago, Clark told the story of a Wall Street stock analyst who liked to visit the companies he invested his clients' money in.
 This guy got in the habit of routinely using the bathroom at the companies before a scheduled meeting.
 If the toilet was filthy, he would cancel his appointment and pull all financial support.

-Now USA Today reports that dirty bathrooms can hurt business in some very direct ways.
+A few years ago, USA Today reported that dirty bathrooms were hurting business in some very direct ways.
 Nearly 50% of restaurant patrons who experience a dirty bathroom will tell friends.
 Almost 3 in 10 restaurant patrons won't give a place a second chance if they encounter a dirty bathroom.
-And if you're a restaurant owner, remember, this is the era of the smartphone where customers are taking pictures of your dirty bathroom and sharing it on social media.
+And if you're a restaurant owner, remember, customers are taking pictures of your dirty bathroom and sharing it on social media.

 Of course, when you gotta go, you gotta go.
-That's why several different smartphone apps like SitorSquat have been developed (available for both Android and iOS), pointing you to the nearest clean bathrooms wherever you are.
+That's why several different smartphone apps like SitorSquat and Clean Bathroom Finder have been developed (available for both Android and iOS), pointing you to the nearest clean bathrooms wherever you are.
 And if you're in the midtown section of a metro area, so many chain stores have recently popped up that people are starting to use them as a "go-to" facility.
-(Here's a tip: they usually hide them on the top floor of the building, in the back, with no signage.)
+(Here's a tip: They usually hide them on the top floor of the building, in the back, with no signage.)

 Some cities have tried to solve this public toilet problem.
 The city of Portland, Ore., has come up with an answer that's really caught fire.
 Based on an old European model, they're putting up tin shacks that only partially block people's view -- you can see feet and heads, and the sink is placed outside, but they provide enough privacy to do your business.
 This eliminates the prevailing problem of restrooms being used for illicit activities.